Team-Silver-Sphere/SquadJS/README.md

 </table>

 ### mapvote-did-you-mean
-A map voting system that uses a "Did you mean?" algorithm to allow players to vote on layers.
+The `mapvote-did-you-mean` plugin provides map voting functionality.
+This variant of map voting uses a "Did you mean?" algorithm to allow players to easily select one of a large pool of layers by typing it's name into the in-game chat.

+Player Commands:
+ * `!mapvote help` - Show other commands players can use.
+ * `!mapvote results` - Show the results of the current map vote.
+ * `!mapvote <layer name>` - Vote for the specified layer.
+Misspelling will be corrected where possible.

+Admin Commands (Admin Chat Only):
+ * `!mapvote start` - Start a new map vote
+ * `!mapvote restart` - Restarts the map vote.
+ * `!mapvote end` - End the map vote and announce the winner.
+ * `!mapvote destroy` - End the map vote without announcing the winner.

-#### Options
+##### Options
 <table>
   <thead>
     <tr>